lmammino/jwtinfo/README.md

 Pre-compiled binaries for x64 (Windows, MacOs and Unix) and ARMv7 are available in the [Releases](https://github.com/lmammino/jwtinfo/releases) page.

+## Alternatives

+If you don't want to install a binary for debugging JWT tokens, a super simple `bash` alternative called [`jwtinfo.sh`](https://gist.github.com/lmammino/920ee0699af627a3492f86c607c859f6) is available.

 ## Contributing

 Everyone is very welcome to contribute to this project.